guanquann/tp/docs/UserGuide.md

 - About
 - Quick Start
 - Features
-    - Adding a person : add
+    - Adding a contact : add
-    - Listing all persons : list
+    - Listing all contacts : list
-    - Editing a person : edit
+    - Editing a contact : edit
     - Adding contacts as favourites : addfav
     - Showing favourite contacts : showfav
     - Removing contacts from favourites : removefav